-30 sem. hrs.
+30 ser n. hrs.

-Lecture course work: three "core courses," including one e

-in the major area 9
+Lecture course work in the major area from the list of "core cou ırses"6

-Additional lecture course work in the major area as
+Additional lecture course work outside the major area from the

-defined by the division 3
+list of "core courses" 6

-Additional lecture or research course work as determined i
+Additional lecture and/or research course work 10

-by the thesis committee 10

 Seminar 2

 Thesis 6